phaserjs/phaser/README.md

 As always, I have been careful to record all of these in their own [Change Log](https://github.com/photonstorm/phaser/blob/master/CHANGELOG-v3.60.md).
 So it's easier for you to identify which change happened in the 3.60 version specifically.

-Beta 10 is available now from the [Releases page](https://github.com/photonstorm/phaser/releases).
+Beta 19 is available now from the [Releases page](https://github.com/photonstorm/phaser/releases).
 You can also download it from npm:

 ```
-npm i phaser@3.60.0-beta.10
+npm i phaser@beta
 ```

 I have published new TypeScript defs files that align with this version.
 You can find them in the `types` folder of this repository.